timbeaudet/knowledge_base/faq/today.md

 ## Morning

-- Working on logo concepts for Tyre Bytes logo.
+- Working on logo concepts for Tyre Bytes logo
-- Review the devlog script and complete the lacking answer.
+- Review the devlog script and complete the lacking answer
 - If time - start working on racing art asset pack

 ## Evening

-- Begin cutting the footage of the development log into a video.
+- Begin cutting the footage of the development log into a video

 ## NOTICE